 What is the legal basis for processing my data?

-For this study, CRUK is the data controller, and ScotCen is the data processor.
-This means that CRUK is responsible for deciding the purpose for processing data.
+For this study, ScotCen is the data controller and the data processor.
+This means that ScotCen is responsible for deciding the purpose for processing data.
 For this project, the legal basis for processing data is legitimate interest.
 This means that processing is likely to be beneficial for broader societal interest.